Best Practice

 Richness of data

 This sampling method often results in a richness of data that is hard to achieve through other methods.
 As participants refer individuals within their networks, they tend to recommend contacts who share deep, nuanced experiences relevant to the research topic.
-This insider perspective can uncover detailed insights and complex dynamics within the population of interest, contributing to a more comprehensive understanding of the subject matter.
+This insider perspective can uncover detailed insights and complex dynamics within the population of interest, contributing to a more detailed understanding of the subject matter.

 Snowball sampling is a useful recruitment technique for collecting rich data from potential subjects.
 Photo by Clay LeConey.